bwhitman/paper-display/README.md

 First set up the MCU for Arduino.
 [Sparkfun has a great tutorial for the Thing.](https://learn.sparkfun.com/tutorials/esp8266-thing-hookup-guide/installing-the-esp8266-arduino-addon) I'm sure other boards have similar ones.

+You'll next want to install the ArduinoEpd library.
+It's hard to find so I've included it in this repository.

 Load the `paper_display.ino` file from this repository into Arduino.
 Create a new `auth.h` file in the same project, and fill it with your WiFi credentials as well as your web services' host name and full URL path (without the http://).
 For example:

 ```C++